il00li/TELEGRAM/replit.md

 # Overview

-This project is a Telegram bot that provides image search functionality using the Pixabay API.
-The bot allows users to search for images through Telegram commands and handles user management with admin controls.
-It's built using Python with a combination of the python-telegram-bot library for Telegram integration and Flask for webhook handling.
+This project is a comprehensive Telegram bot that provides image, video, and music search functionality using the Pixabay API.
+The bot features mandatory channel subscription, admin controls, and user management.
+Users must subscribe to required channels before using the bot, and can search for various media types with navigation between results.
+Built using Python with python-telegram-bot library (v20.7) and Flask for webhook handling.

 # User Preferences